 Work on real industry projects

-This course has a strong vocational focus and students are given opportunities to work on real business scenarios as part of their studies.
-As such, you will be able to put your learning into practice, tackling real-life business challenges.
+With an emphasis on real-world projects, this course has a strong vocational focus.
+Students will be able to put your learning into practice, tackling real-life business challenges.